aspose-total/Aspose.Total-Products/total/en/android-java/conversion/pps-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPS to ODS in Android via Java or Online App" h2="Export PPS file to ODS in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Presentation Format (PPS) is a file format used to store presentations created with Microsoft PowerPoint.
+It is a compressed version of the PowerPoint Presentation (PPT) file format.
+On the other hand, OpenDocument Spreadsheet (ODS) is a file format used to store spreadsheets created with OpenOffice Calc.
+It is an open standard for electronic spreadsheets.
+Therefore, it is necessary to convert PPS files to ODS in order to open and edit them in OpenOffice Calc.

+<h2>How Aspose.Total helps for pps to ods conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of components that enables developers to create, manipulate, convert and render documents in various formats.
+It includes Aspose.Slides for Android via Java and Aspose.Cells for Android via Java, which can be used to convert PPS files to ODS.

-You can easily convert PPS file to ODS in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPS file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to ODS.
+In order to convert PPS file to ODS, you need to perform a two-step process.
+First, you need to export the PPS file to HTML by using Aspose.Slides for Android via Java.
+Secondly, you can convert the HTML to ODS by using Aspose.Cells for Android via Java.
+This process is simple and straightforward, and can be completed in a few minutes.

+Aspose.Total for Android via Java is a powerful and reliable tool that can be used to convert PPS files to ODS.
+It is easy to use and provides a fast and efficient way to convert PPS files to ODS.
+Moreover, it is compatible with all versions of Android and can be used to convert PPS files to ODS on any Android device.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}